-Without prejudice, there would be about 20 of the population that would be affected, or more than 6 million Canadians.
+Without prejudice, approximately 20% of the population would be affected, or more than 6 million Canadians.
 Symptoms are varied, and unfortunately again resemble celiac disease and CNS a lot.
-Many are related to digestion: abdominal pain and cramps, which often go away with the evacuation of gas or stools, constipation or diarrhea, sometimes alternating, bloating and gas, loud bowel activity, sometimes urgent need to have a bowel movement, feeling of incomplete stool and mucus in the stool.
-People with irritable bowel syndrome also have extra-intestinal symptoms, such as headache, nausea, chronic fatigue, fibromyalgia, heartburn, chronic pelvic pain, rash. back pain, lower back and sleep disturbances, etc.eil, etc.
+Many are related to digestion: abdominal pain and cramps, which often disappear with the evacuation of gas or stools, constipation or diarrhea, sometimes alternating, bloating and gas, noisy bowel activity , a sometimes urgent need to have a bowel movement, a feeling of incomplete stool evacuation and mucus in the stool.
+People with irritable bowel syndrome also have extra-intestinal symptoms, such as headache, nausea, chronic fatigue, fibromyalgia, heartburn, chronic pelvic pain, skin rashes, back pain (lower back) and trouble sleeping, etc.c.

 Of course, to identify it, a consultation with your doctor is necessary.
 Celiac disease or other illnesses should be ruled out as possible diagnoses as well.
-A gastroenterologist can check, during a colonoscopy, whether the intestine is damaged or not.n.
+A gastroenterologist will be able to check, during a colonoscopy, whether the intestine is damaged or not.

-The causes are still unknown and range from hormonal changes, to an imbalance of the intestinal flora, to bowel movements slower or faster than the norm, to stress, etc. The treatments are also still nebulous.
+The causes are still unknown and range from hormonal changes, an imbalance of the intestinal flora, bowel movements slower or faster than the norm, stress, etc. The treatments are also still nebulous.
 Probiotics, sport, meditation, hypnosis, diet without fermentable foods, etc.

-On this subject, another Australian university has an entire department working to determine which foods can be eaten with gluten in it and in what quantity to reduce symptoms.
-This diet would also decrease them in about 70 of the people who adopt it!
-But hey, the subject is really more complex than that and will be developed in a future article, I promise!omis!
+On this subject, another Australian university has an entire department working to determine what foods can be eaten (gluten is one of them) and in what quantity to reduce symptoms.
+This diet would also reduce them in about 70% of people who adopt it!
+But hey, the subject is really more complex than that and will be developed in a future article, I promise!

-The important thing, if you experience symptoms, would be to go and see your doctor as well as a gastroenterologist.
+The important thing, if you experience any symptoms, is to go see your doctor and a gastroenterologist.
 And above all, consult BEFORE starting a gluten-free diet, to avoid a false negative.
-Once the diagnosis is received, at least we know what to do next! uhhh ... more but not quite because a second puzzle starts what to eat nowntenant???)
+Once the diagnosis is received, at least we know what to do next! (uhhh ... more but not quite, as a second puzzle begins what to eat now)???)